 Ian is a writer, a school teacher for high needs children, an organic farmer, and a father of 2 most beautiful children by profession!
 He organized the first rally for the Rohingya in Halifax where civil society organizations from diverse communities successfully particpated in solidarity with the Rohingya.
 Ian has also helped bring the plight of the Rohingya to the attention of various faith groups in Nova Scotia.

 Ehsan is a PhD candidate at Dalhousie University.
 He has written and published on the Rohingya issue, and has spoken at rallies and other events raising the awareness of the Rohingya in Nova Scotia.
 Ehsan also brings well established connections with Bangladeshi civil society organizations that are active at the Rohingya refugee camps near Cox Bazar.

 Shudeep is a former journalist of the Daily Star, one of the largest English newspapers in Bangladesh.
 He has spent extensive time studying and covering the Rohingya and other indigenous communities issues with the Daily Star, as well as with other international English newspapers.
 Shudeep is the director of the documentation efforts on-the-ground at the refugee camps in Bangladesh.

 Raïss is a Rohingya from Toronto.
-He is an Aerospace Systems Engineer by profession, his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in South America, the Carribean, Southern Africa, and the Middle East.
+Although he's an Aerospace Systems Engineer by profession, his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in South America, the Carribean, Southern Africa, and the Middle East.
 At Rohingya Human Rights Network, Raïss is the Canadian liaison for the documentation efforts at the refugee camps.